 Michigan Mutts The bulk of our stock are bees that we collected from swarms, cut outs, or were trades from other Michigan Beekeepers.
 We evaluate colonies for two years before they can potentially become breeder stock.
 In order to make the cut, the bees have to have good temper and temperament (they have to be nice and nice to manage), must produce sufficient honey, and must be able to handle varroa without chemical intervention.
 The first year, the colony grows, and must survive the winter.
 The second year, it must operate as a full colony, have low levels of varroa without treatment, and survive a second winter.

+I practice heavy stock selection.
+This means that I monitor queens closely, and I raise daughters from the queens that are the best.
+Here is the document that I use to monitor queens.
+Each colony gets a numbered tag and a corresponding sheet in my binder.
+I can watch the queens, and see which ones I want daughters from next year.
 All of the queens that I sell are open mated in our home apiary in Munith, MI.
 I have drone yards surrounding the yard with big colonies with drone frames, and I provide queens to my neighbors, so I try to flood the area with good genetics.
-For 2017, the bulk of the drone yards have Mite Biter Daughters from 2016 (unrelated to the queen I'll get in 2017).
-I'll add VSH daughters this coming year, for drones for 2018.
+I buy breeder queens from individuals who are doing good work to find resistant bees.
+For 2017, the bulk of the drone yards had Mite Biter Daughters from 2016.
+In 2017, I added in VSH daughters.
+There is more info on these strains below.